×

 What is a typical expat home or apartment like in Nijmegen?

 "A typical expat home or apartment in Nijmegen, is often located in the city center or in the quieter, residential areas on the outskirts.
 These homes are usually modern, well-maintained, and come fully furnished, making it easy for expats to settle in.
 The apartments are often spacious, with large windows that let in plenty of natural light.
 They usually have one or two bedrooms, a living room, a fully equipped kitchen, and a bathroom.
 Some apartments may also have a small balcony or a terrace.
 The homes are often equipped with modern amenities such as high-speed internet, central heating, and sometimes even a dishwasher or a washing machine.
 The interior design typically reflects Dutch minimalism, with clean lines, neutral colors, and functional furniture.
 In terms of the neighborhood, Nijmegen is known for its friendly and welcoming community.
 There are plenty of shops, restaurants, and parks within walking distance.
 Public transportation is also easily accessible, making it convenient for expats to commute to work or explore other parts of the city.
 Despite being the oldest city in the Netherlands, Nijmegen is vibrant and youthful, thanks to its large student population.
 This makes it an attractive place for expats, especially those who are looking for a lively social scene.
 In summary, a typical expat home in Nijmegen is comfortable, convenient, and located in a vibrant community.
-It offers a blend of modern living in a city steeped in history and culture," said one expat in Nijmegen.
+It offers a blend of modern living in a city steeped in history and culture," remarked one expat who made the move to Nijmegen.

 What is the average cost of housing in Nijmegen?